HPInc/Anyware-Certification/README.md

 > - Debug common issues.

-# HP Anyware Trusted Endpoints
+# HP Anyware Trusted Endpoints Ecosystem

-### Trusted Endpoints Ecosystem - High Level Overview

 The Anyware Trusted Endpoints ecosystem is a robust architecture for PCoIP deployments, founded on zero-trust principles and providing extremely secure PCoIP deployments.
 There are three primary components in the Zero Trust ecosystem: